ballerina-platform/graphql-tools/README.md

 bal graphql -i graphql.config.yaml
 ```

-This will generate a Ballerina client stub (client.bal) with all the remote operations, an util file (utils.bal) for the relevant utils methods related to the client stub, a schema file (types.bal) for the configured GraphQL schema, and a config file (config_types.bal) for all the Ballerina data types related to connector configuration.
+This will generate a Ballerina client stub (client.bal) with all the remote operations, a util file (utils.bal) for the relevant utils methods related to the client stub, a schema file (types.bal) for the configured GraphQL schema, and a config file (config_types.bal) for all the Ballerina data types related to connector configuration.
 The above command can be run from anywhere on the execution path.
 It is not mandatory to run it from within a Ballerina project.

 ### Generate multiple Ballerina modules from a GraphQL config file configured with multiple GraphQL projects